Songhai Empire: Government

 The upper classes in society converted to Islam, while the lower classes often continued to follow traditional religions.
 Sermons emphasized obedience to the king.
 Timbuktu was the educational capital.
 Sonni Ali established a system of government under the royal court, later to be expanded by Askia Muhammad, which appointed governors and mayors to preside over local tributary states around the Niger Valley.
 These local chiefs were still granted authority over their respective domains if they did not undermine Songhai policy.
 Departmental positions existed in the central government.
 The hi koy was the fleet commander who performed roles likened to a home affairs minister.
 Fari Mondzo was the minister of agriculture who administered the state's agricultural estates.
 The Kalisa farm has been described by historians such as Ki-Zerbo to be the finance minister who supervised the empire's treasury.
 Korey Farma was also the "minister in charge of White foreigners."

 The tax was imposed on peripheral chiefdoms and provinces to ensure Songhai's dominance; in return, these provinces were given almost complete autonomy.
 Songhai rulers only intervened in the affairs of these neighbouring states when a situation became volatile, usually an isolated incident.
 Each town was represented by government officials, holding positions and responsibilities similar to today's central bureaucrats.

 Under Askia Muhammad, the Empire saw increased centralization.
 He encouraged learning in Timbuktu by rewarding its professors with larger pensions as an incentive.
 He also established an order of precedence and protocol and was noted as a nobleman who gave back generously to people experiencing poverty.
 Under his policies, Muhammad brought much stability to Songhai, and great attestations of this registered organization are still preserved in the works of Maghreb writers such as Leo Africanus, among others.

 Religion

 The Sonni dynasty practised Islam while maintaining many aspects of the original Songhai traditions, unlike their successors, the Askiya dynasty.
 Askia Mohammed I oversaw a complete Islamic revival and made a pilgrimage to Mecca.
+In the countryside, however, Islamic affiliation remained nominal and traditional religion remained influential.
+As a consequence, Muslims remained a dominant minority throughout the empire's existence.
+The indigenous Songhai religion revered a pantheon that included Harke Dikko, god of the Niger River, and the thunder god Dongo.
+Sonianke were healers said to descend from the Sonni dynasty that protected people from evil spirits and tierkei (sorcerers).
+There was also a cult of the dead.